 It’s not just about enough sleep, but the sleep needs to be quality sleep.
 By quality, we mean adequate non-REM and REM (rapid eye movement) sleep which is that “deep sleep”.
 There are three phases to non-REM Sleep, the third phase being where most of the repair and recovery happens with regrowth of tissues, hormone production, etc. REM sleep allows for learning and increased production of brain proteins, so also essential to optimal performance both in school and the gym.

 What impairs sleep quantity and quality?

-The biggest factor for your high level gymnast is her cell phone.
-These days, people of all ages lie awake in bed for an addition 30-60+ minutes scrolling through social media, checking email, etc instead of going to bed.
+The biggest factor for your high-level gymnast is her cell phone.
+These days, people of all ages lie awake in bed for an additional 30-60+ minutes scrolling through social media, checking email, etc instead of going to bed.
 We all do it, but for the gymnast who’s already short on time due to school and training demands, they need to get in bed and go to sleep.
 “Sleep hygiene” is a term for good sleep habits that help you to get a good night’s sleep.
 We’ll cover more of that towards the end of this blog.

 How are sleep and hunger related?

 If your gymnast isn’t getting enough sleep and is hungry all the time (even though it seems like they’re eating enough), the lack of sleep is likely the issue with their appetite.